Little Magic Box of Harmony

 The portable performative installation is placed site-adaptively, our goal is to reach different social groups and activate them for communication on the topic.
 For this reason after the performance we propose an open discussion with the receivers.

-Dance and Concept: Flóra Eszter Sarlós, Emese Kovács, Gergő Lukács
+Performers, co-creators: Flóra Eszter Sarlós, Emese Kovács, Gergő Lukács

-Choreography: Emese Kovács
+Concept, choreography: Emese Kovács

 Visuals: Kristóf Szabó - Kristoflab